aditirk1/DBSCAN/README.md

 -Implement DBSCAN with optimized parameters using the knee point method for clustering -Analyze GBM metabolomic profiles and identify subclasses based on the patterns visualized.

+# RESULTS
+GBM cells, like most cancer cells, exhibit the Warburg effect, where they produce energy through glycolysis followed by lactic acid fermentation even in the presence of Oxygen.
+This allows us to distinguish between cancer patients and healthy people, by analyzing their metabolic profiles.
+The chosen attributes are crucial in energy producing metabolic pathways.
+Comparison of lactic acid, pyruvate levels between the patients gives an understanding about shift towards glycolysis.
+Homocysteine is an intermediate in the methionine metabolism and is associated with oxidative stress.
+Creatinine level perturbations can give an insight into the overall metabolic health.
+Galactitol accumulation can be indicative of a dysregulation of galactose metabolism.
+Age can affect the progression of GBM.
+Clustering based on age can help in identification of age- specific metabolic patterns.